 Houses were arranged in rows around open plazas.
 Agricultural fields and a number of smaller villages surrounded and supplied the city.
 The Cahokians were known to have traded with other tribes as far away as Minnesota.
 The original name of the city is unknown and the inhabitants apparently never utilized writing skills.
-The name Cahokia is that of a unrelated tribe that was living in the area when the first French explorers arrived in the late 17th century.
+The name Cahokia is that of an unrelated tribe that was living in the area when the first French explorers arrived in the late 17th century.

 These ancient Indians built more than 120 earthen mounds in the city, 109 of which have been recorded and 68 of which are preserved within the site.
 Many others are thought to have been altered or destroyed by farming and construction.
 While some are no more than a gentle rise on the land, others reach 100 feet into the sky.
-Made entirely of earth these ancient people transported the soil on their backs in baskets to the construction sites, most of which show evidence of several construction stages.
+Made entirely of earth, these ancient people transported the soil on their backs in baskets to the construction sites, most of which show evidence of several construction stages.
 More than 50 million cubic feet of earth was moved for the construction of the mounds, leaving large depressions called borrow pits, which can still be seen in the area.

 Three types of mounds were constructed, the most common of which wash a platform mound, thought to have been used as monumental structures for political or religious ceremonies and may have once been topped by large buildings.
-Conical and ridge top mounds were also constructed for use as burial locations or marking important locations.
+Conical and ridge-top mounds were also constructed for use as burial locations or marking important locations.

 At the center of the historical site is the largest earthwork called Monks Mound.
 At one hundred feet, it is the largest prehistoric earthen mound in North America.
 The mound is 1,000 feet long, 800 feet wide and comprised of four terraces, each one probably added at different times.
 An estimated 22 million cubic feet of earth was used to build the mound between the years of 900 and 1,200 A.D.
-The mound was named for French monks who lived nearby in the early 1,800’s as was most likely the site where the principal ruler lived, conducted ceremonies, and governed the city.
+The mound was named for French monks who lived nearby in the early 1,800’s as was most likely the site where the principal ruler lived, conducted ceremonies and governed the city.
 Over the years, the mound has significantly eroded or been damaged by man, so that the original size is now uncertain.